DrPariah/Psychiclysm_BN/README.md

 - Psychic abilities are available as starting traits, and not just to the Awakened profession either.
 - Two whole spells weren't available in this mod despite being referenced (effects that reduce pain and fatigue), basically making it a 'soft' dependence on Magiclysm.
 No more.
 Psychiclsm specific versions of the spells are bundled in here.

 This thing still isn't feature complete, mind you.
 The psychic powers just kinda...stop after you can make Psychic Coke, er, 'crystals'.
 Haven't implemented anything to do with them yet, and to be honest I'm not sure I'll be able to.
+Psychic Duels do not appear to have been implemented, and I'm not sure how to do so.
 That being said, the rest of the mod works just fine.

 WISHLIST/TO-DO:
 -change recipes from autolearn to being obtainable from pulp novels and comics